hetznercloud/terraform-provider-hcloud/docs/resources/zone_rrset.md

 This can be used to create, modify, and delete Zone RRSets.

 See the [Zone RRSets API documentation](https://docs.hetzner.cloud/reference/cloud#zone-rrsets) for more details.

+**RRSets of type TXT:**

+The format of TXT records must consist of one or many quoted strings of 255 characters.

+A helper function to format TXT record is available at `provider::hcloud::txt_record`.
+See the examples for more details.

 **RRSets of type SOA:**